jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 This project started in 1997 and intended to be a virtual desktop window manager.
 This would involve a grid of desktops a user could move windows around and onto.
 The initial release was in 1999 called E16.
 The second release E17 took 12 years.
 But E17 had grown from just a window manager into a full-fledged desktop environment using its own libraries called Enlightenment Foundation Libraries.
 Enlightenment can also be a shell that can sit on top of KDE and GNOME.

-### Android

-Android can't be installed on a Linux distro, but is a custom desktop created by The Android Project.
-Android is considered a Linux distro with a [custom rendering layer](https://source.android.com/devices/graphics/ "Image of Android custom rendering layer") that does not use X or Wayland.

 ### Who Uses What

 ----------------------------------------------------- ------------------------ -------------------------------